Akweley/SmartEye/README.md

 4. Configure the system according to your institution's requirements and preferences.

 5. Start benefiting from real-time fraud detection and AML capabilities.

-## License

-This system is distributed under the [LICENSE NAME] License.
-For more information, please refer to the [LICENSE FILE].

 ## Contact

-For questions, support, or collaboration inquiries, please contact [Your Contact Information].

 Thank you for choosing our blockchain-based fraud detection and AML system.
 We are dedicated to helping financial institutions enhance their security and compliance efforts with this cutting-edge technology.

 # Contributors